North American B-25B Mitchell (Medium Bomber)

 - 1,500 miles (2,400 modified for Doolittle mission)

-- 6 (one pilot, one co-pilot, navigator/bombardier, turret gunner/engineer, radio operator/waist gunner, tail gunner)
+- 6 (pilot, co-pilot, navigator/bombardier, turret gunner/engineer, radio operator/waist gunner, tail gunner)